ScriptureExamined/NovawrightStudios/_posts/2026-03-23-the-hidden-cost-of-just-one-more-feature-in-game-development.md

 “Just one more feature” is one of the most dangerous phrases in game development.

-Not because ambition is bad—

-but because unchecked ambition leads to:
+Not because ambition is bad, but because unchecked ambition leads to:

 - complexity
 - delays